giantswarm/rfc/cluster-app-values-schema/README.md

 Here, the user interface would use the second subschema (type: integer) and ignore all others.

+## R10: Use `deprecated` to phase out properties {#r10}

+To indicate that a property is supposed to be removed in a future version, the property SHOULD carry the `deprecated` key with the value `true`.

+As a consequence, user interfaces for cluster creation SHALL NOT display the according form field for data entry.
+However, providing the property within values YAML will not cause any failure.

+In addition, it is RECOMMENDED to add a `$comment` key to the property, with information regarding

+- which property will replace the deprecated one (if any)
+- when the property will be removed

+Note that `$comment` content is not intended for display in any UI nor processing in any tool.
+It is mainly targeting schema developers and anyone using the schema itself as a source of information.

 ## TODO

 I haven't gotten to these yet, or I'm not sure about them.